Attendance

 • If there has been no further unauthorised absences within the 6 week action plan period, half-termly monitoring is implemented.

-• If there are further unauthorised absences within the 6 week action plan period, the parent/guardian is invited to a second meeting with a member of the Senior Leadership Team to discuss the absences where further, more formal, actions are outlined.
+• If there are further unauthorised absences within the 6 week action plan period, the Parent or Guardian is invited to a second meeting with a member of the Senior Leadership Team to discuss the absences where further, more formal, actions are outlined.

-Parent/guardians must note that where a child has ten unauthorised sessions (1 session is half a day so 10 sessions = 5 days) in any 6 week period, then this could lead to the issuance of a fixed penalty notice which could lead to a minimum fine of £60 per child per parent.
+Parent or Guardians must note that where a child has ten unauthorised sessions (1 session is half a day so 10 sessions = 5 days) in any 6 week period, then this could lead to the issuance of a fixed penalty notice which could lead to a minimum fine of £160 (new rate for September 2024) per parent per child.

 From 1st September 2013, the law has been changed (The Education (Pupil Registration) (England) Regulations 2006) which removes the statutory threshold of the discretionary 10 school days of absence for the purpose of a family holiday or extended leave except for exceptional circumstances.
 Consequently NO FAMILY HOLIDAYS OR EXTENDED LEAVE WILL BE GRANTED for any child from this date.

 If a request is made, a meeting must first be held with the Headteacher to discuss the request.
-Families must note that if they decide to take unauthorised leave e.g. go on extended leave in term time, then the school will actively pursue the issuance of a fixed penalty notice which could lead to a minimum fine of £60 per child per parent which must be paid within 21 days or £120 within 28 days.
+Families must note that if they decide to take unauthorised leave e.g. go on extended leave in term time, then the school will actively pursue the issuance of a fixed penalty notice which could lead to a minimum fine of £80 per parent per child.
+If this is paid within 21 days or £160 within 28 days.
 This brings attendance penalty notices into line with other types of penalty notices and allows local authorities to act faster on prosecutions.
-If you have 3 children with a mother and father, then each parent will be fined £60 per child 3 x £60 = £180 which would be £360 fine for the family.
+If you have 3 children with a mother and father, then each parent will be fined £80 per child 3 x £80 = £240 which would be £480 fine for the family.

 Children Missing Education (CME)